Shryne/StructuredCollections/Readme.md

 ### Things I've learned
 1) Writting secondary or primary constructor everywhere or explaining what an envelope is, is just a waste of time.
 It would be better to add coding guideless for such general cases.
 2) I should always write the java docs at the moment I created something new.
 Otherwise I will have a giant push where I just spend hours to add the documentation.
+3) Generally it's no pleasure to write comments, because there so many duplications of them.
+4) I am not sure how I should deal with comments based on internal behaivior.
+For example it could be interesting for the user whether an object is lazy, only once constructed or actually never really transformed (performance wice), but that's something I would maybe change afterwards and then I would've to change the comment, too.
+5) Sometimes I threw exceptions even though java would've thrown them anyway.
+Example: My vector is based on an array and even though an array throws an ArrayIndexOutOfBoundsException in case of an illegal index, I check for it and throw an exception myself.
+I think I shouldn't do it.